renanborgez/renanborgez/README.md

 I'm a full-stack engineer who likes shipping things that feel good to use.
 Most of my day job lives in the world of React, TypeScript and Node, but I also dip into Go, Dart and the occasional shader when a project calls for it.

-I care about:

-- 🧭 **User experience first** — the code is a means, not the goal
-- ⚡ **Momentum over perfection** — small, working iterations beat big plans
-- 🧩 **Understanding the problem** before touching a keyboard
-- 🎮 **Playful side projects** that let me learn new corners of the stack

 ---

 ### 🛠️ Tech I reach for